RalfGrossfeldt/Store-Sales-Prediction/README.md

 #### Usage

-For creating the models and running data preparation:
+For creating the models, doing data preparation and creating a submission file:
 * Download datasets from the Kaggle competition.
 * Add the downloaded datasets to the `./data/` folder.
 * Run all of the notebook cells.